HanadaLee/openresty/patches/README.md

 Similar to if, but if this directive is not preceded by an if/elif directive, or the result of the leading if/elif directive is true, it will not take effect.

-> Please note that this directive will create a new location just like if, please refer to https://web.archive.org/web/20231227223503/https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/
+> This directive will create a new location just like if, please refer to [if is evil](https://web.archive.org/web/20231227223503/https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)

 * **Syntax:** *else {...}*